-The average monthly gross salary is currently approximately RSD 56 000, but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 65 000 per month.
+The average monthly gross salary is currently approximately RSD 59 000 (January-April 2013), but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 69 000 per month over the same period.
 Nevertheless, in some sectors or regions, skilled employees can be found with a gross salary of between RSD 28 000 and RSD 40 000.

-The current unemployment rate is unfortunately high, estimated at 25.9% in 2012.
+The current unemployment rate is unfortunately high, estimated at 24.1% in April 2013.